SAP-archive/cloud-workflow-codejam/exercises/06/readme.md

 and so on.

 For each aspect there are a number of verb/noun combinations, in the form of HTTP methods (representing the verbs) and URL paths (representing the nouns).
-This noun/verb approach suggests that the Workflow API exhibits some qualities of the Representational State Transfer (REST) architectural style.
+This verb/noun approach suggests that the Workflow API exhibits some qualities of the Representational State Transfer (REST) architectural style.

 :point_right: Explore each of the aspects, in particular "Workflow Instances" and "XSRF Handling".
 Try to identify which verb/noun combination in the "Workflow Instances" aspect would be appropriate to create a new instance of a workflow definition.

 ### 3. Configure an API Environment

 In the API Hub you can not only explore but try out APIs.
-For this, there's a sandbox environment provided, but it's better and more convenient to set up an API environment that reflects your setup.
-In this step you'll do just that, setting up an API environment that reflects your SAP Cloud Platform trial account and the Workflow service you have enabled there.
+For this, there's a sandbox environment provided, but it's better and more convenient to set up an API environment that reflects your trial account setup.
+In this step you'll do just that, defining an API environment that reflects your SAP Cloud Platform trial account and the Workflow service you have enabled there.

 :point_right: At the top of the Workflow API details, select the "Configure Environments" link to get to a dialog where you can create a new environment.
 You should see something like this: